Harvey Logan: Early life

 Logan was born in Richland Township, Tama County, Iowa in 1867.
 His mother died in 1876, and his brothers, Hank, Johnny and Lonny, moved to Dodson, Missouri to live with their aunt Lee Logan.
 Until at least 1883, Harvey made his living breaking horses on the Cross L ranch, near Rising Star, Texas.
 While there, he met and befriended a man named "Flat Nose" George Curry, from whom he took his new last name.
 His brothers soon adopted the same last name.
 The Logan brothers were known as hard workers until they got paid.
 Money did not stay in their pockets for long.
 They all had a taste for alcohol and women.
 Kid Curry would often return from a train or bank robbery, get drunk and lay up with prostitutes until his share of the take was gone.
 After Kid Curry became famous, the prostitutes would frequently name him as the father when they became pregnant.
-The children were referred to as "Curry Kids".
-It is believed that Kid Curry was credited with as many as eighty-five children, though the number of children he actually fathered was probably fewer than five.
-Descendants of the "Curry Kids" remain scattered throughout Eastland County, Texas and the surrounding areas to this day.
+The children were referred to as "Curry Kids"; the number of children he actually fathered was probably fewer than five.

 In 1883, Curry rode as a cowboy on a cattle drive to Pueblo, Colorado.
 While in Pueblo, he was involved in a saloon brawl.
 To avoid arrest, he fled, settling in southern Wyoming, where he began work at the "Circle Diamond" ranch.
 By all accounts, when sober, Curry was mild-mannered, likable, and loyal to both his friends and brothers.